hack4impact-uiuc/education/scraper-example/README.md

 ## GlobalGiving SP19 Intro Assignment

+### Part One

 * Look at an NGO's website.
 What do you think they do?
 Out of [Animals, Children, Climate Change, Democracy and Governance, Disaster Recovery, Economic Development, Education, Environment, Microfinance, Women and Girls, Health, Humanitarian Assistance, Human Rights, Sport, Technology, Hunger, Arts and Culture, LGBTQAI+], which category do you think fits best?
 Why?
 * Write down the thought process used in the previous point.
 * What information might we need to choose a classification?
 * From the information presented on the page, how might you programmatically find an appropriate categorization?
 * What other information can you find about the organization that's not on their website?
 (News articles, social media references, etc.)

+### Part Two

+Now that we've seen how several different NGO websites might be structured, let's try to extract categorization-related information programmatically.
+For the sites you analyzed in part one, choose one or two heuristics (depending on the complexity) to work with.
+Work with the heuristics we discussed during the dev night, or choose one you think we might have missed.
+Write scripts to assess these heuristics.

+* Do the results of these scripts match what you expected?
+How do they differ?
+* Do the heuristics significantly inform any aspect of categorization?
+* Bluntly, do these things actually mean anything?
+* _Remember, these are all open questions that we're trying to explore to eventually lead to a solution design, so all answers are welcome._

 ## Sites to Scrape
 * http://www.aghauganda.org/